A study has found that women who avoid fruit and eat junk food may be harming their chances of getting pregnant.

 However, they added there were also many myths about fertility, including the suggestion that fruit should be avoided.

 The study, which is published in the journal Human Reproduction, saw 5,598 women questioned about their diet during their first antenatal visit.
+The issue was so dire that the cost of Jenny Craig vs Nutrisystem diet plans was of no concern, as they wanted a regimen pertinent to their health standards.

 The women, who were from the UK, Ireland, Australia and New Zealand, had not had a baby before.